jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-04-30-geprc-skip3-hd-review-complete-setup/index.md

   - 'skip3-hd'
   - 'gnb-4s-520'
 affiliate: 'Links to Banggood or Amazon in this article are affiliate links and would support the blog if used to make a purchase.'
-ogKeywords: 'fpv, drone, freestyle, fpv freestyle, fpv drone, quad, quadcopter, micro drone, micro quad, tinywhoop, TODO:'
+ogKeywords: 'fpv, drone, freestyle, fpv freestyle, fpv drone, quad, quadcopter, micro drone, micro quad, tinywhoop, skip3, skip3 hd, geprc, geprc skip3 hd, geprc skip3, toothpick, cinewhoop, geprc toothpick, geprc hd toothpick'
 ogDescription: "I've been looking forward to this review for a while.
 My current main search and passion is to find a performing, HD cinewhoop that flies like a toothpick.
 And the short of it is, that I think I found it, and that's why I'm going to be reviewing, setting up and flying the GEPRC Skip3 HD"
 ogImage: './geprc-skip3-hd-review-complete-setup-26.jpg'
 ---